-- disorder and results in a likelihood of serious harm, results in the person being gravely disabled, or results in the person being in need of assisted outpatient mental health treatment, and are prepared to testify those conditions are met; and - (2) The person has been advised of the need for voluntary treatment and the professional staff of the facility has evidence that he or she has not in good faith volunteered; and - (3) The agency or facility providing intensive treatment or which proposes to supervise the less restrictive alternative is certified to provide such treatment by the department; and - (4) The professional staff of the agency or facility or the designated crisis responder has filed a petition with the court for a fourteen day involuntary detention or a ninety day less restrictive alternative.
-The petition must be signed ((either)) by: - (a) ((Two physicians)) One physician, physician assistant, or psychiatric advanced registered nurse practitioner; and - (b) One physician ((and a)), physician assistant, psychiatric advanced registered nurse practitioner, or mental health professional((\div - (c) One physician assistant and a mental health professional; or - (d) One psychiatric advanced registered nurse practitioner and a mental health professional)).
-If the petition is for substance use disorder treatment, petition may be signed by a chemical dependency professional instead of a mental health professional.
+(1) The professional staff of the agency or facility providing evaluation services has analyzed the person's condition and finds that the condition is caused by mental disorder or substance use disorder and results in a likelihood of serious harm, results in the person being gravely disabled, or results in the person being in need of assisted outpatient mental health treatment, and are prepared to testify those conditions are met; and

+(2) The person has been advised of the need for voluntary treatment and the professional staff of the facility has evidence that he or she has not in good faith volunteered; and

+(3) The agency or facility providing intensive treatment or which proposes to supervise the less restrictive alternative is certified to provide such treatment by the department; and

+(4) The professional staff of the agency or facility or the designated crisis responder has filed a petition with the court for a fourteen day involuntary detention or a ninety day less restrictive alternative.
+The petition must be signed ((either)) by:

+(a) ((Two physicians)) One physician, physician assistant, or psychiatric advanced registered nurse practitioner; and registered nurse practitioner, or mental health professional((+

+(b) One physician ((and a)), physician assistant, psychiatric advanced

+(d) One psychiatric advanced registered nurse practitioner and a mental health professional)).
+If the petition is for substance use disorder treatment, the petition may be signed by a chemical dependency professional instead of a mental health professional.
 The persons signing the petition must have examined the person.
 If involuntary detention is sought the petition shall state facts that support the finding that such person, as a result of a mental disorder or substance use disorder, presents a likelihood of serious harm, or is gravely disabled and that there are no less restrictive alternatives to detention in the best interest of such person or others.
 The petition shall state specifically that less restrictive alternative treatment was considered and specify why treatment less restrictive than detention is not appropriate.
-If an involuntary less restrictive alternative is sought, the petition shall state facts that support the finding that such person, as a result of a mental disorder or as a result of a
+If an involuntary less restrictive alternative is sought, the petition shall state facts that support the finding that such person, as a result of a mental disorder or as a result of a substance use disorder, presents a likelihood of serious harm, is gravely disabled, or is in need of assisted outpatient mental health treatment, and shall set forth any recommendations for less restrictive alternative treatment services; and